makeorbreak-io/rules/hackathon.md

 #### Source code availability

-In order to assure that all code is available to everyone, participants should use the GitHub repository provided by the organization.
+In order to assure that all code is available to everyone, participants must use the GitHub repository provided by the organization.
 Nuking the repository and force pushes will be disabled.
 This ensures that we’ll have a copy that we can make available to everyone and that we can preserve for posterity.

-Not using the repository **will disqualify their entire team** from winning any prizes.
+Not using the repository **will disqualify the entire team** from winning any prizes.
 If a team has any problem with this setup they must convene promptly with the organization as soon as possible, to find a way to avoid disqualification.
 We will have a workshop on git during the first day of the